mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 view or a particular destination inside the app, such as a specific article or product view, a user's shopping cart, or any other part of an application.

-Any mobile app can implement deeplinking, and mobile app deeplinking provides all of the flexibility that deeplinking in desktop and mobile web browsers provides, implmenting deeplinking requires a conscious design process on the part of publishers.
+Any mobile app can implement deeplinking.
+Mobile app deeplinking provides all of the flexibility that deeplinking in desktop and mobile web browsers provides.
+However, unlike on the web, implementing deeplinking in mobile apps requires a conscious design process on the part of publishers.
 This document provides guidance to product and marketing professionals to help them understand how mobile deeplinking works and how they may want to take advantage of it.
 For developers, this document provides guidance consisting of best practices as well as open source software development kits